Olindsa32/Engineering_4_Notebook/README.md

 This assignment was easy because the code was given to me and the wiring was simple.
 I struggled a bit because the comments were too long so when I copied the code into raspberry pi it was running into the next line and causing errors.
 With the wiring I learned how simple a pushbutton is, all it does is when you press down it connects all 4 corners of the button and the wires coming from those corners.
 This code may be useful going forward if I just keep a button on my breadboard plugged into the same GPIO pin.

+## Python I2C

+### Assignment Description

+This assignment had us use the accelerometer and display those numbers onto the OLED display.

 # Onshape_Section